 Intervertebral disc disease in dogs

-My PhD student is studying dogs rendered non-ambulatory following acute TL IVDH and treated medically rather than surgically; these dogs receive an MRI scan to confirm diagnosis, followed by a second scan after three months of medical management.
-It is known that in some cases both in human and canine disc herniation the herniated material is removed by natural processes (Argent et al 2019) and we aim to document the frequency with which this occurs, and whether there is a correlation with recovery of ambulation.
+My first PhD student carried out a prospective study of dogs rendered non-ambulatory following suspected acute thoracolumbar IVDD and treated medically rather than surgically; these dogs receive an MRI scan to confirm diagnosis, followed by a second scan after three months of medical management.
+It is known that in some cases both in human and canine disc herniation the herniated material is removed by natural processes (Argent et al 2019) and we were able to document the frequency with which this occured as well as the recovery rate of these dogs.
+We were able to convincingly answer our primary question: Can dogs rendered non-ambulatory following acute compressive thoracolumbar intervertebral disc herniation recover ambulation without decompressive surgery? with an emphatic 'Yes', with our recovery rate being as good as that documented for surgical treatment.
+The answer to our secondary question: Is recovery of ambulation and/or speed of recovery associated with removal of extruded disc material from the vertebral canal? was a fairly convincing 'No', although we documented a significant reduction in spinal cord compression in a majority of affected dogs.

 Some of the key questions we have are: